kodexlab/eleve/README.rst

 References
 ===========

-If you use ``eleve`` for an academic word tanks to cite this paper:
+If you use ``eleve`` for an academic publication, please cite this paper:

 ..
 [MagistrySagot2012] Magistry, P., & Sagot, B. (2012, July).
 Unsupervized word segmentation: the case for mandarin chinese.
 In Proceedings of the 50th Annual Meeting of the ACL: Short Papers-Volume 2 (pp. 383-387). http://www.aclweb.org/anthology/P12-2075